nitrix/imguizmo-go/README.md

 ## Compatibility

-You're expected to use my [glfw-go](https://github.com/nitrix/glfw-go) and [imgui-go](https://github.com/nitrix/imgui-go) libraries with this.
+You're expected to use my [imgui-go](https://github.com/nitrix/imgui-go) library with this.

 ## Credits